snflo/bruteforce/README.md

 ![image](https://user-images.githubusercontent.com/114154085/197736616-df565b10-86e1-4522-ad58-6f699c072c73.png)

 #### Oktober 2022, Snorre Flo
-The following code has been used for processing large quantities of mixed sample sequencing data for prey studies in small Arctic copepods.
+The following code has been used for processing large quantities of sequences to characterize the prey of small Arctic copepods from mixed samples.
 The scripts take .fastq-files with multiplexed samples distinguished by oligotags, and returns a .txt-table with zero-radius OTUs (rows), associated taxonomy (PR2, columns) and sample counts (columns).

 NB!
 Manual considerations and modifications to code are needed to implement scripts in other pipelines.